 Assistant Professor of Child Psychology at Yale UniversityGraduation Year: 2018Mollie B. Anderson, Ph.D.

-Associate Professor of Teaching at University of MemphisGraduation Year: 2016Krystal Abbott, MPH, CPH
+Associate Professor of Teaching at University of MemphisGraduation Year: 2016Taliyah Williams, MPH

 Previous Change Lab Coordinator, Master of Public Health at Northeastern UniversityGraduation Year: 2024Simran Chatani, M.S.